christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 # or z.eval(feed_dict={a: 10, b: 32})
 ```

-Tensors have a type and a shape as in Numpy ([Tensorflow types and shapes](https://www.tensorflow.org/versions/r0.7/resources/dims_types.html) - [Theano types](http://deeplearning.net/software/theano/library/tensor/basic.html)).
+Tensors have a type and a shape as in Numpy (their full specification : [Tensorflow types and shapes](https://www.tensorflow.org/versions/r0.7/resources/dims_types.html) - [Theano types](http://deeplearning.net/software/theano/library/tensor/basic.html)).

 # Naming tensors in the graph of operations